Whether you work with or without gloves, Capacitive touch panel performance behind protective cover glass is now exceptionally good.

 1. Which controller do I choose?

 Moore’s Law improvements in processing performance enable the latest touchscreen controller ICs to deliver a better combination of sensitivity and response time than older generations of devices.
+This is particularly important in the medical device environment where accurate touches and quick recording of data is essential.

 The latest know-how for laying-out ITO (indium-tin oxide) electrode patterns, also allows design tools to determine patterns that are better-optimised for touchscreens to be placed behind thick cover glass or to accommodate users wearing gloves.
 It may soon be possible to create touchscreens that can be tuned for optimum performance with a certain type of glove, such as application-specific industrial gloves.